Neural-Systems-at-UIO/QCAlign/docs/results.rst

 **Post-processing of the QUINT results**
 ----------------------------------------

-This information can be used to guide decision-making regarding post-processing of the QUINT results.
+Thhe results from QCAlign can be used to guide decision-making regarding post-processing of the QUINT results.
 For example:

 - a researcher may choose to exclude all regions that have more than 30% damage from the QUINT results.